smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 and Microsoft SQL Server Ports can be kept up to date.
 Alter scripts are designed to be run more than once without side effects, although they must be run in numeric order.

-Once the RIF is in production alter scripts will only be able to complete successfully once and cannot then be re-run.
+Once the RIF is in production alter scripts will be setup to only be able to complete successfully once and cannot then be re-run.

 The directory structure is *rifDatabase\Postgres\*: